jackhannah95/smr-training/README.md

 To download this repository, click the green 'Clone or download' button and then click 'Download ZIP'.
 Unzip the folder in a location on the network which is accessible via the [RStudio server](https://rstudio.nhsnss.scot.nhs.uk/).

-To open the project in the RStudio server, click File -> Open Project -> navigate to the folder where the project is saved -> open the `SMR-Training.Rproj` file.
+To open the project in the RStudio server, click File -> Open Project -> navigate to the folder where the project is saved -> open the `smr-training.Rproj` file.

 ### RStudio Projects